Zdgsd/Image-to-sound/README.md

 License:

 This project is for educational and experimental purposes.
-All rights reserved by the original developer.
+All rights reserved by the original developer (lil ol' me).